zappedxd/academic-attendance-calculator/README.md

 };
 ```

 In this example, `[0, 3]` represents Monday and Thursday, and `[1, 4]` represents Tuesday and Friday.
 Adjust these arrays to match your own weekly timetable, ensuring that each subject's lecture days are accurately reflected.
 Save the changes to the HTML file, and your attendance calculations will automatically use the updated timetable.
-If you need assistance with modifying the timetable, please refer to the comments in the JavaScript code or contact the project maintainers for support.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.